CodingItWrong/outsidein.dev/docs/vue/2-project-setup.md

 ✨  Done in 4.50s.
 ```

 Now we'll try our end-to-end tests.
 Open `tests/e2e/specs/test.js`.
 Note that we are loading the app and confirming we can see a welcome message.
 Now run `yarn test:e2e`.
 You'll see the Cypress application launch.
-Its window will show a list of Integration Tests with just one item: `test.js`.
+Its window will show a list of "Integration Tests" with just one item: `test.js`.

 ![Cypress window with smoke test](./images/1-2-cypress-smoke-test.png)